 Press from different angles

 Avoid using only flat bench presses and fixed 45 degrees incline presses.
 Use an adjustable bench and vary the angle of the bench when doing barbell or dumbbell presses.
 This will help you develop the whole chest muscle (pectoralis major), which spans over a large area.
 It will also help to avoid over training.
+And feel free to use different grips as well.

 Learn to do proper chest flyes

-Charles Poliquin (yes, yes, him again, but he was a great coach, learn from the best) demonstrates proper chest flyes on Youtube.
+Charles Poliquin (yes, yes, him again, but he was a great coach, learn from the best) demonstrated proper chest flyes on Youtube.
 In near future I will do a video on how I do these, which is slightly different.
 The point he makes is that you should think about what the chest muscles actually do.
 What many forget is the inward/outward rotation of the arm.
 To fully stretch the chest muscle you need to rotate the arm outward when descending.

 Learn to do proper dumbbell and barbell pullovers.
 These can help you to develop a deeper chest.
 Pullovers mainly train the deeper chest muscles and to some extent the back muscles.
 It’s a great exercise for the upper body in general.
 There are some controversy around this exercise, but learn how to do them and you’ll have another tool in your box.